khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Translating-to-Other-Languages.md

 Android localization is done primarily using localized versions of XML files stored in the res/values* directories of the source tree.
 Please read the official documentation on [Android Resource Localization](http://developer.android.com/guide/topics/resources/localization.html)

-All that you need to do to localize Chameleon Terminal Emulator into a new language is make a copy of the res/values directory and update the strings (about 100) that are stored in those files.
-Then recompile Chameleon Terminal Emulator to include your new translation.
-(And please send the new or updated localization files to me so I can include them in the official build of Chameleon Terminal Emulator.)
+All that you need to do to localize Terminal Emulator for Android into a new language is make a copy of the res/values directory and update the strings (about 100) that are stored in those files.
+Then recompile Terminal Emulator for Android to include your new translation.
+(And please send the new or updated localization files to me so I can include them in the official build of Terminal Emulator for Android.)

 # Why the translations are not complete

 Unfortunately my foreign language skills are very weak.
 "Guten Tag!" and "Ni Hao" are about all I know.
-That means I have to rely on the kindness of strangers for the localized versions of Chameleon Terminal Emulator.
+That means I have to rely on the kindness of strangers for the localized versions of Terminal Emulator for Android.

-As new features are added to Chameleon Terminal Emulator, I add the English strings for the new user interface features are added to files in the "res/values" directory.
+As new features are added to Terminal Emulator for Android, I add the English strings for the new user interface features are added to files in the "res/values" directory.

 When a new string is added, it appears (in English) in all translations.
 In order to appear in the localized language, the same string needs to be added to the corresponding file in the res/values-XX directory, where "XX" is the locale code.
 (That's the letters that appear in parentheses in the list of supported locales.